 “To be honest, I don’t know.
 I was taught to do all these things and I never questioned.
 I just did them.
 I learned about demons and spirits and angels and all that, but seriously I don’t know who or what Mamisi actually worships.”

 “But who are you, Genesis?
 Is your name really Genesis?”

 “Who are you?”

-“I wish I knew but I don’t.
-You don’t know what it means to just wake up one morning and discover you’ve been on a journey to nowhere, that your life has had no direction because someone else wrote out the script for you.
+“I wish I knew, but I don’t.
+You don’t know what it means to just wake up one morning and discover you’ve been on a journey to nowhere, that your life has had no direction because someone else scripted it for you.
 But I met you, Nick, and started to see that my life could have meaning.
 I started living for something and it feels like freedom because you let me be myself.
-I don’t even try to impress you or reel you in; you just take me as I am.”
+I don’t even try to impress you or reel you in.
+You just take me as I am.”